iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-Once the desired properties are passed, the module will connect with the hub and collect information.
+Once these valid desired properties are passed, the module will connect with the hub and collect information.

 ## 2. Controlling lights